ad-pump/unity-demo/README.md

-# ADPUMP unity integration guide
+# AdPumb unity integration guide

 ## Prerequisite ##

 You need to register with us before starting the integration.
-You can drop a mail to asil@rynvpn.com
+You can drop a mail to sales@adpumb.com

 ## Steps ##